bocoup/web-platform-contribution-guide/src/interviews.rst

 and started reporting bugs to browsers.
 I was chatting with Anne van Kesteren in ICQ about why CSS didn't have a parent selector.

-In 2005, I subscribed to the WHATWG mailing list, and started to participate in discussions about this exciting next version of HTML.
+In 2005, I subscribed to the :term:`WHATWG` mailing list, and started to participate in discussions about this exciting next version of HTML.
 One of my earliest contributions was `suggesting the new doctype <https://annevankesteren.nl/2005/07/html5-doctype>`__.

 In 2007, I applied for a summer internship at Opera Software in Linköping, to work on writing tests for HTML5.